CQCL/pytket-docs/manual/manual_noise.rst

     print('Noiseless Counts:', noiseless_result.get_counts())

 Despite the presence of additional noise, it is straightforward to see that the corrected counts results are closer to the expected noiseless counts than the original noisy counts.
-All that is required to use :py:class:`SpamCorrecter` with a real device is the interchange of :py:class:`~pytket.extensions.qiskit.AerBackend` with a real device backend, such as  :py:class:`IBMQBackend`.
+All that is required to use :py:class:`SpamCorrecter` with a real device is the interchange of :py:class:`~pytket.extensions.qiskit.AerBackend` with a real device backend, such as  :py:class:`~pytket.extensions.qiskit.IBMQBackend`.